 People were helped to exercise choices and control over their lives wherever possible.
-Where people lacked capacity to make decisions Mental Capacity Act (MCA) 2005 best interest decisions had been made.
+Where people lacked capacity to make decisions a process of best interest decision making had been followed that was consistent with the principles of the Mental Capacity Act 2005 (MCA).
 The Deprivation of Liberty Safeguards (DoLS) were understood by staff and appropriately implemented to ensure that people who could not make decisions for themselves were protected.

 People benefitted from a service that was well led.
 The vision, values and culture of the service were clearly communicated to and understood by staff.
 The registered manager had implemented a programme of 'planned growth' that had been well managed and they were committed to continuous improvement.